RomainFallet/nas-raspberry-nextcloud/README.md

 By default, your machine will use your ISP's DNS server when you connect it to your router with the ethernet cable.

-ISPs do not always use strong encryption on their DNS an they often use DNS records to track their users’ activity and behavior.
+ISPs do not always use strong encryption on their DNS and they often use DNS records to track their users’ activity and behavior.

 We don't want that for our personal datas, do we?
 We will use public DNS from <https://1.1.1.1/dns/> instead: